 And remember: your body is not a trashcan so you shouldn’t fill it with trash, and by trash I mean food that will “go to waste” if you don’t eat it.
 If you’re hungry eat it, but if you’re not, it will do no good to “waste” it in your body as opposed to the trashcan.

-Awareness: be aware of how you’re talking about your food & lifestyle choices; plus, be aware of how you’re feeling before, during, and after eating
+be aware of how you’re talking about your food & lifestyle choices; additionally, be aware of how you’re feeling before, during, and after eating

 Notice when you talk about dieting, falling off the wagon, feeling guilty about food or lifestyle choices.